 Do you have an AHRQ?

 We encourage current and new knowledge users to ask us policy-relevant research questions and to provide contact information for other organizations that may be able to take advantage of this capacity-building opportunity.

-Before you begin formulating an AHRQ, we encourage you to read OPEN’s AHRQ protocol, a PDF document that explains our process for reviewing and selecting AHRQs.
-If you feel your question meets the criteria, please read OPEN’s AHRQ procedures, a Word document that details how to submit an AHRQ to us and contains a form that must be completed and submitted to begin that process.
+Before you begin formulating an AHRQ, we encourage you to read OPEN’s AHRQ Procedure and Process , a document that explains our process for reviewing and selecting AHRQs.
+If you feel your question meets the criteria, please complete and submit OPEN’s AHRQ Knowledge User Request Form 2018-19 to begin the process.

-You are also welcome to contact Susan Dimitry if you have specific questions about AHRQs or seek additional information about OPEN’s AHRQ protocol and procedures.
+We adjudicate AHRQ requests in June and October each year based on availability of funding.
+You are also welcome to contact Mansur Mehdi if you have specific questions about AHRQs or seek additional information about OPEN’s AHRQ process.